Driver stabbed, killed on school bus with students aboard - NewsBreak

 Driver stabbed, killed on school bus with students aboard

-PASCO — A school bus driver was stabbed after he had picked up students from a Washington state elementary school and died of his injuries at a hospital, police said.
-Students from Longfellow Elementary in the city of Pasco were already on the bus Friday when a man got on and attacked the driver, police Capt.
-Bill Parramore said.
-After the assault, the driver lost control of the bus, driving over the curb and crashing into some hedges near the school.www.heraldnet.com
+PASCO, Wash.
+(AP) — Police say a school bus driver was stabbed after he had picked up students from a Washington state elementary school and died of his injuries.
+Police in the city of Pasco say students from Longfellow Elementary were on the bus Friday when a man got on the bus and attacked the driver.
+The children were taken back into the school building and the suspect was still at the scene when officers arrived.
+Police say the suspect was taken into custody without incident and the driver died at a hospital.
+No students were injured in the attack.abc17news.com

 Comments / 0